 Those who wrote in Greek are called the Greek (Church) Fathers.
 These included Clement of Alexandria, Origen of Alexandria, and Hippolytus of Rome.

 Clement (Titus Flavius Clemens) was the first member of the Church of Alexandria to be more than a name, and one of its most distinguished teachers.
 He united Greek philosophical traditions with Christian doctrine and valued gnosis that with communion for all people could be held by common Christians.
-He developed a Christian Platonism.
-Like Origen, he arose from Catechetical School of Alexandria and was well versed in pagan literature.
+He developed Christian Platonism.
+Like Origen, he arose from the Catechetical School of Alexandria and was well versed in pagan literature.

 Origen was an early Christian scholar and theologian.
-According to tradition, he was an Egyptian who taught in Alexandria, reviving the Catechetical School were Clement had taught.
+According to tradition, he was an Egyptian who taught in Alexandria, reviving the Catechetical School where Clement had taught.
 The patriarch of Alexandria at first supported Origen but later expelled him for being ordained without the patriarch's permission.
 He relocated to Caesarea Maritima and, with his knowledge of Hebrew, produced a corrected Septuagint.
 He also wrote commentaries on all the books of the Bible.
 He died in Caesarea after being tortured during a persecution.

 Hippolytus was one of the most prolific writers of early Christianity.
 He was born during the second half of the 2nd century, probably in Rome.
 He was a disciple of Irenaeus, who was said to be a disciple of Polycarp.
 He came into conflict with the Popes of his time and for a while headed a separate group.
-For that reason he is sometimes considered the first Antipope.
+For that reason, he is sometimes considered the first Antipope.
 However, he died in 235 or 236 reconciled to the Roman church and as a martyr.

 Those fathers who wrote in Latin are called the Latin (Church) Fathers.
 These included Tertullian and Cyprian.

-Tertullian, who was converted to Christianity before AD197, was a prolific writer of apologetic, theological, controversial and ascetic works.
+Tertullian, who was converted to Christianity before AD197, was a prolific writer of apologetic, theological, controversial, and ascetic works.
 He was the son of a Roman centurion.
 He denounced Christian doctrines he considered heretical, but it has been claimed that later in life he converted to Montanism, a sect that appealed to his rigorism.
 He wrote three books in Greek and was the first great writer of Latin Christianity, thus sometimes known as the "Father of the Latin Church".